Common eye conditions – signs and symptoms

 - Haemorrhage in the retina due to blockage of a blood vessel

-Many people have flashes of light in the corner of their eyes – and this is normal for them.
+Many people see flashes of light in their peripheral vision – and this is normal for them.
 If you experience a sudden onset of flashes or if the normal flashes change in any way, arrange for an eye check by an optometrist as soon as possible.
-Eye flashes can be a symptom of:
+Flashing in vision can be a symptom of:

 - Ocular migraine